Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 If there is no suitable torrent or just no torrent at all, the script will automatically resort to archive download and silently try again.
 If you have disabled the archive download, then galleries that do not have torrents will not get the singular download buttons in the first place, and the selection process mentioned above will not happen for galleries that do have torrents.
 In other words, when archive download is disabled, the script can only download galleries that have torrents and will definitely download a torrent for each of these galleries.

 Lastly, please note that the redistributable torrent will be served by the site since this userscript does not carry login information.
 Therefore your torrent download and upload statistics will not be recorded.
+The site can occasionally fail to serve the redistributable torrent, so you should also watch out for this.

 ### Gallery download